CrossRef/event-data-user-guide/docs/data/evidence-logs.md

  - `f` - "disonnect"
  - `t` - Timestamp.

-### Twitter Agent starts the process of ingesting tweets from the Twitter API
+### Twitter Agent starts the process of ingesting Tweets from the Twitter API

  - `i` - "a0023"
  - `s` - "twitter-agent"